KernelGamut32/power-automate/demos/demo02.md

   - Set:
     - To: Your email (for demo)
     - Subject: Your Custom Marketing Message
-    - Body: Insert GPT-generated content
+    - Body: Insert text from prompt step
 - Test the Flow
   - Click Test → Manually
   - Provide sample inputs: